 If the credit exceeds your total liability of the social security or Medicare taxes, it will be treated as an overpayment, and you will get a refund.

 Documents Needed to Apply for ERTC

 Determining your Employee Retention Tax Credit can feel overwhelming.
-We have an easy portal for you to upload your documentation to our site.
 Make sure you have the following information:

 - Detailed documentation and reports of wages paid under the Paycheck Protection Program (PPP)

 - A copy of your Paycheck Protection Program loan documentation